abstract-open-solutions/redturtle.smartlink/README.rst

 (not using CSS sprite.
 To restore the Plone 4 default way, disable the ``smart_link.css`` resource and remove the "*Icon (Expression)*" value from ``portal_types`` tool).

+When using an internal link you can choose to use title and description from the referenced content instead of the ones you used in the Link content itself.
+In this way the Link is more like a *proxy* of the referenced item.

+This feature is globally disabled by default (in the control panel), then can be enabled on every Link content activating the "*Use referenced content's data*" option.

 Handle back-end/front-end URLs
 ------------------------------